 PATH tackles the deadly duo by emphasizing overlapping protection, scaling up proven methods, and developing innovative new tools to fill deadly gaps.
 For example, to prevent both diseases we’re making water safer; improving sanitation; and promoting good hygiene, nutrition, and exclusive breastfeeding.
 Through our advocacy efforts, we’re also ensuring that diarrhea and pneumonia remain global and country-level health priorities.

-For diarrhea, we’re improving access to proven solutions, like zinc and oral rehydration therapy, and advancing technologies to quickly diagnose the cause of illness and vaccines to protect against infections.
-Through research to improve current therapies and develop new medicines, we aim to help sick children have a better chance at recovery.
+For diarrhea, we’re improving access to and encouraging the use of proven solutions, like zinc and oral rehydration solution.
+We’re advancing technologies to quickly diagnose the cause of illness and vaccines to protect against infections.
+Through research to improve current therapies and develop new interventions, we aim to help sick children have a better chance at recovery.